k10sj02/thedataplaybook/content/posts/how-to-present-a-dashboard-in-less-than-20-minutes.md

 This is a structure I’ve used when presenting dashboards in real-world settings (team reviews, stakeholder check-ins, and decision-focused meetings) where time is limited.

+Here’s the example dashboard referenced throughout this walkthrough.
+As you read, you can refer back to it to see how each step maps to a real presentation.

+{{< tableau-embed "viz1743063721041" "ST" "STDRatesintheUS_17418338437490" "STDSummaryDashboard" >}}

+---

+## 1. Start with Context (4–5 minutes)
 ---

 ## 1. Start with Context (4–5 minutes)